RBEGamer/ChemtechHackathon2019/README.md

 What we need to build a scalable product

 ## Hardware for realtime measurements
-Using a fast dac to read out the vibration sensors:
+Using a fast dac to read out the [vibration sensors](https://german.alibaba.com/product-detail/cz9300-oil-water-piezo-sensor-with-armoured-cable-60685810280.html)
-[using red pitaya for sensor collection](https://hackaday.io/project/163069-using-red-pitaya-for-long-time-data-logging) using the `pyrpl` python package its possible to collect data `up to 50msamples/s`
+[using red pitaya for sensor collection](https://hackaday.io/project/163069-using-red-pitaya-for-long-time-data-logging) using the [`pyrpl`](https://pyrpl.readthedocs.io/en/latest/) python package its possible to collect data `up to 50msamples/s`

 maybe something to accelerate the AI
 [movidius compute stick](https://www.movidius.com)